-E4 and E3 entail EC, that substance exists.
+E4 and E3 entail the conclusion EC, that substance exists.

-The claim that substance exists is slight.
+While EC seems to depend on a contentious premise, E4, the claim that substance exists is slight.
 It is manifest that something exists.

 We might, with some justification, then, conclude that Spinoza does a lot of work here for a little claim.
 I have spent time on it because of the characterizations of substance, cause, and independence we have examined along the way.